Mohammed-Ali-Elghannam/e-commerce/readme.md

 # Ecommerce Website

 ## Overview
-Ecommerce Website is a responsive and feature-rich online store designed to provide a seamless shopping experience.
+Ecommerce Website is a responsive and feature-rich online store(frontend) designed to provide a seamless shopping experience.
 It includes functionalities like product browsing, shopping cart management, user authentication, and secure checkout.

 ## Features
 - **Responsive Design**: Optimized for all devices, including desktops, tablets, and mobile phones.